- Search The Registry

-Like so many young Blues artists, Little Junior (as he was known then) got his first recording opportunity from talent scout Ike Turner, who brought him to Modern Records for his debut session as a leader in 1952.
+Like so many young Blues artists, Little Junior (as he was known then) got his first recording opportunity from (then) talent scout Ike Turner, who brought him to Modern Records for his debut session as a leader in 1952.
 It produced the lone single "You're My Angel," with Turner pounding the 88s and Matt Murphy deftly handling guitar duties.
-Parker and his band, the Blue Flames (including Floyd Murphy, Matt's brother, on guitar), landed at Sun Records in 1953, and promptly scored a hit with their rollicking "Feelin' Good" (something of a Memphis response to John Lee Hooker's primitive boogies).
-Later that year, Little Junior cut a fiery "Love My Baby" and a laidback "Mystery Train" for Sun, thus contributing a pair of future rockabilly standards to the Sun publishing coffers (Hayden Thompson revived the former, Elvis Presley the latter).
+Parker and his band, the Blue Flames (including Floyd Murphy, Matt's brother, on guitar), landed at Sun Records in 1953 and promptly scored a hit with "Feelin' Good" (something of a Memphis response to John Lee Hooker's primitive boogies).
+Later that year, Little Junior cut a fiery "Love My Baby" and "Mystery Train" for Sun, thus contributing a pair of future rockabilly standards to the Sun publishing coffers (Hayden Thompson revived the former, Elvis Presley the latter).

-Parker was exceptionally versatile, whether delivering "Mother-In-Law Blues" and "Sweet Home Chicago" in down-home fashion, courting the teenage market with "Barefoot Rock," or tastefully howling Harold Burrage's "Crying for My Baby" (another hit for him in 1965) in front of a punchy horn section, Parker was the consummate modern Blues artist, with one foot planted in Southern Blues and the other in uptown R&B. Once Parker left Robey's employ in 1966, though, his hit making fortunes declined.
+Parker was exceptionally versatile, whether delivering "Mother-In-Law Blues" and "Sweet Home Chicago" in down-home fashion, courting the teenage market with "Barefoot Rock," or tastefully howling Harold Burrage's "Crying for My Baby" (another hit for him in 1965) in front of a punchy horn section, Parker was the consummate modern Blues artist, with one foot planted in Southern Blues and the other in uptown R&B. Once Parker left Robey's employ in 1966, though, his hit-making fortunes declined.

-His 1966-68 output for Mercury and its Blue Rock subsidiary deserved a better reception than it got, but toward the end, he was covering the Beatles ("Taxman" and "Lady Madonna," for God's sake!) for Capitol.
-A brain tumor tragically silenced Junior Parker's magic-carpet voice in Nov 18, 1971, in Chicago, IL before he reached his 40th birthday.
+His 1966-68 output for Mercury records and its Blue Rock subsidiary deserved a better reception than it got, but toward the end, he was covering the Beatles ("Taxman" and "Lady Madonna," for God's sake!) for Capitol.
+A brain tumor tragically silenced Junior Parker's magic-carpet voice on Nov 18, 1971, in Chicago, IL before he reached his 40th birthday.
 In 2001, he was inducted into the Blues Hall of Fame.